 Gen Z are also considered to be (see Chegg Internships website):

 • Loyal.
-A 2016 study by CareerBuilder and Harris Poll noted that just 16 percent of high school seniors plan to make frequent moves throughout their career.
+A 2016 study by CareerBuilder and Harris Poll noted that just 16 percent of high school seniors plan to make frequent moves throughout their careers.
 87 percent, however, say they think a person should be promoted every 2-3 years.
 Gen Z hires can make loyal, long-term employees who want to grow within your organization.

 • Great multi-taskers.
 This generation is described as “always on,” and they’re able to use up to five screens at once.
 While this isn’t always an admirable skill, it can translate to the ability to manage multiple tasks and deadlines in the workplace.